koka-lang/koka/doc/spec/why.kk.md

   [Read more about the _minimal but general_ design][#why-mingen]{.learn}

-* Koka tracks the (side) _effects_ of every function in its type, where pure and effectful computations are distinguished.
-The precise effect typing gives Koka _rock-solid semantics_ backed by well-studied category theory, which makes Koka particularly easy to reason about for both humans and compilers.
+* &koka; tracks the (side) _effects_ of every function in its type, where pure and effectful computations are distinguished.
+The precise effect typing gives &koka; _rock-solid semantics_ backed by well-studied category theory, which makes &koka;
+  particularly easy to reason about for both humans and compilers.

   [Read more about effect types][#why-effects]{.learn}